mickeyl/esp-microsleep/README.md

 // Include the header file.
 #include <esp_microsleep.h>

-// Calibrate the compensation value (for more accurate sleep times) esp_microsleep_calibrate();
+// Calibrate the compensation value (for more accurate sleep times). esp_microsleep_calibrate();

-// Call to delay the currently running task. esp_microsleep_delay(400, 0);
+// Call to delay the currently running task for 400 µs. esp_microsleep_delay(400);
 ```

 ## Implementation Notes